Organic Farming

 • Your knowledge and understanding of organic methods will grow.

-• You will begin to see possibilities for applying ideas and techniques from various organic farming approaches; perhaps on a property you already own or work on, and maybe elsewhere
+• You will begin to see possibilities for applying ideas and techniques from various organic farming approaches; perhaps on a property you already own or work on, and maybe elsewhere.

-For some this course will expand your potential for employment or business, for others it will be an opportunity to learn more about an idea that you have a passion for, and to explore ways to use what you learn in your daily living.
+For some, this course will expand your potential for employment or business.
+For others, it will be an opportunity to learn more about an idea that you have a passion for, and to explore ways to use what you learn in your daily living.

 Member of Study Gold Coast Education Network.